cybercongress/cybertensor-developer-docs/docs/governance.md

 **Senate**

 - `Dave`, `Eve`, and `Ferdie` all own the nominated delegate hotkeys, all of which individually control greater than two percent of all total stake in the network.
-- Using `btcli`, they are able to view the proposal and the calldata which it will execute upon approval.
+- Using `ctcli`, they are able to view the proposal and the calldata which it will execute upon approval.
 - `Dave` and `Ferdie` decide that they wish to approve this new subnet, and they both approve the proposal.
 - `Eve` disagrees with the concept, and decides to disapprove of the proposal.